What is Whooping cough?

 How is Whooping cough transmitted?

-Whopping cough is spread from person to person when an infected individual coughs bacteria into the air and it is inhaled by others nearby.
-If not treated early, people with whooping cough are infectious for a period of 3 weeks.
+Whooping cough is spread when an infected individual coughs or sneezes bacteria into the air and it is inhaled by others nearby.

 What is Whooping cough Vaccination?

-In Australia, whooping cough vaccines for adults are only available in combination with diphtheria and tetanus, with or without other antigens such as inactivated poliomyelitis (IPV).
+In Australia, whooping cough vaccines for adults are only available in combination with diphtheria and tetanus, with or without another antigen, the inactivated poliomyelitis vaccine (IPV).

 Vaccination is recommended for any adult who wishes to reduce their likelihood of becoming infected, and is particularly recommended for those in close contact with young infants (e.g. family members, healthcare workers, child care workers).
-Vaccination is also recommended for pregnant women: in some states, this is funded under the National Immunisation Program (NIP).
+Vaccination is also recommended for women between 20 and 32 weeks in each pregnancy and is funded under the National Immunisation Program (NIP).

-Adults: Diphtheria toxoid given in combination with Tetanus or Tetanus/Pertussis (ADT, Adacel / Boostrix) or Tetanus/ Pertussis/ Polio (Adacel Polio / Boostrix IPV).
+Adults: Pertussis toxoid given in combination with Tetanus/Diphtheria (Adacel / Boostrix) or Tetanus/ Diphtheria/ Polio (Adacel Polio / Boostrix IPV).

-Children under 10 years: Diphtheria toxoid given in combination with Tetanus and others.
-(InfanrixHexa, Infanrix IPV, Pediacel, Quadracel, Tripacel)
+Children under 10 years: Pertussis toxoid given in combination with Tetanus/Diphtheria and others.
+(InfanrixHexa, Infanrix IPV, Hexaxim, Quadracel, Tripacel)

 Whooping cough vaccines provide good protection from infection but the fading of immunity over time means that boosters are needed.

 A primary series of vaccinations is given to infants from 6-8 weeks of age.
-Three doses are administered at least 4 weeks apart, with boosters at 4 years of age and again at 12 -17 years of age.
+Three doses are administered at least 4 weeks apart, with boosters at 18 months, 4 years of age and again at 11-17 years of age (depending on state/territory schedule).

 Level of protection